-Skin to skin straight after birth is often referred to as the ‘golden hour’, and it is extremely important in helping initiate breastfeeding, as well as to develop a close and loving relationship with your baby.
+Skin-to-skin straight after birth is often referred to as the ‘golden hour’.
+It is extremely important in helping initiate breastfeeding.
+It also helps a develop a close and loving relationship with your baby.
 Around the world, the benefits of skin-to-skin contact immediately after given birth have been recognised.
 If your baby is born healthy and well, you can expect to have immediate skin to skin – even before they are taken away to be weighed and measured.

-The key thing is to lay your baby on you (skin-to-skin) as soon after the birth as possible and have their head at the breast so they can latch on themselves.
+The key thing is to lay your baby on you as soon after the birth as possible and have their head at the breast so they can latch on themselves.
 Some babies latch onto the breast straight away once they are born, others need coaxing on.
-If you are in the care of a midwife then they can help guide and show you how to get baby attached to the breast to feed.
+If you are in the care of a midwife, they can help show you how to get the baby attached to the breast to feed.

 If you’re finding it hard to wake a sleeping baby and get them to feed, skin-to-skin contact can really help.
-It can stimulate your baby’s need to feed and it’s a fantastic way to promote bonding with your baby.
+It can stimulate your baby’s need to feed and it’s a fantastic way to promote bonding.

 The benefits of skin-to-skin contact